-So how exactly did I decide on Re:public?
+So how exactly did I decide on Re:public restaurant?
 Well the whole process was a bit of a fluke.
 I picked up the restaurant guide at our hotel and it was the first page I flipped to.
 I did go through the rest of the pamphlet and cross-checked everything with the according online menu.
 At the end of it all I came full circle back to Re:public.
 Perhaps it was meant to be.

 Re:public restaurant is actually half restaurant, half bar.
 The space is very open, basically a giant warehouse.
 It is loud, but from what I’ve seen, so is every other place in Seattle.
 The food is very reasonably priced, especially for plates filled with local produce and protein.

 We ordered a variety of smaller plates to share, which is always nice because you get to taste a little bit of everything.
 To start, we went with the cheese plate.
 My favorite was a toss up between a mild blue and a super oozy, stinky, I’m-not-exactly-sure-what-it-was.
 The three cheeses were accompanied by sliced nectarines, crackers, Marcona almonds and dried cherry mustarda.